indigo-astronomy/indigo/indigo_drivers/ccd_ptp/README.md

 # PTP (ISO15740:2000) DSLR driver

 PTP driver can handle multiple DSLR or mirrorless cameras using PTP-over-USB protocol.
-It supports generic PTP protocol and its Nikon, Canon and Sony extensions.
+It supports generic PTP protocol and its Nikon, Canon, Sony and Fuji extensions.

 It is a multiplatform replacement for platform dependent gPhoto2 and ICA drivers.